-Second, the thorough vetting and hiring process for IJs has historically taken well over a year.
+The thorough vetting and hiring process for IJs has historically taken well over a year.
+A June 2017 GAO Report concluded it took the DOJ an average of 742 days to complete each immigration judge's hiring process.
 Although EOIR hired 64 immigration judges in FY 2017, the FY 2017 pace was insufficient to fully make up for prior shortfalls in filling authorized positions.
-IJ hiring time improved dramatically in FY 2018, with EOIR hiring 81 IJs during the fiscal year, and recent hiring time has been reduced to between 250-275 days for IJs hired under the new process.
+IJ hiring time improved dramatically in FY 2018 and FY 2019, with EOIR hiring 81 and 92 IJs respectively during each fiscal year, and recent hiring time has been reduced to generally six to eight months for IJs hired under the new process.
 Although the initial impact of recent adjustments to the hiring process have been positive, EOIR and the Department continue to take steps to improve internal hiring processes.
-IJ retirements and separations were higher in FY 2017 and FY 2018 than in recent years, and a concerted effort to hire rapidly needs to continue to ameliorate the lower staffing levels resulting from years of relying on a complex and lengthy process.
+Additionally, IJ retirements and separations were higher in FY 2017, FY 2018 and FY 2019 than in prior years.
+Although EOIR has hired more IJs in the past two-plus fiscal years than it hired in the previous seven fiscal years combined, a concerted effort to hire rapidly needs to continue to ameliorate the lower staffing levels resulting from years of relying on a complex and lengthy process.

-Third, as referenced above, IJ attrition poses potential difficulties for increasing adjudicative capacity.
-The typical attrition rate for the previous seven fiscal years was roughly 12 judges.
+Second, as referenced above, IJ attrition poses potential difficulties for increasing adjudicative capacity.
+The typical attrition rate for the previous seven fiscal years was roughly 12 judges a year.
 However, 21 IJs separated from EOIR in FY 2017; and 23 separated in FY 2018.
 Furthermore, with 33 percent of IJs currently eligible to retire, the attrition rate may very likely rise in the coming months and years, further exacerbating staffing challenges.

-Fourth, the current case management system (CASE) is a fragmented, paper-based system.
+Third, the current case management system (CASE) is a fragmented, paper-based system.
 For years, EOIR has been planning to upgrade CASE to a single, electronic platform for all aspects of case management.
 However, a new system had not yet been fully deployed.
-EOIR began developing an ECAS pilot in late FY 2017 and deployed the pilot in the summer and fall of 2018.
-EOIR expects to study the information gained from the pilot and to make necessary corrections and adaptations over the remainder of FY 2019, with a nationwide roll out planned for FY 2020.
+EOIR began developing an EOIR Court and Appeals Systems (ECAS) pilot in late FY 2017 and deployed the pilot in the summer and fall of 2018.
+EOIR has begun the nationwide rollout in FY 2020.